Back to Explorations

 These tools are for educational purposes and understanding lock mechanisms.
 Only use on locks you own or have permission to test.

-Master Lock Decoder
+Combination Lock Decoder

 Find the combination to a Master Lock using physical measurements.
 Original concept and algorithm by Samy Kamkar.
 Watch the video tutorial.